neptune-ai/neptune-fetcher/docs/old/nql_reference.md

 # Neptune Query Language (NQL)

-When fetching runs from your project, use the Neptune Query Language (NQL) to filter the runs by an attribute and other criteria.
+When using the original Fetcher API to fetch metadata, use the Neptune Query Language (NQL) to filter the runs by name, ID, or attribute value.

 ## NQL usage